 Best Pre-made Thai Curry Pastes to Buy

 You can make a great curry with any number of bought pastes.
 A great choice is Maesri Thai Curry Paste, which comes in a 4-pack of smaller cans, instead of only a huge canister like some pastes.
-Red curry paste is the most commonly used paste in Thai cooking, and can form the basis of many different curry recipes.
+For starters, try Maesri Red Curry Paste, as red is the most commonly used paste in Thai cooking, and can form the basis of many different curry recipes.
 Maesri makes red, green, yellow, Masamam, and Panang Thai curry paste, which are available as 4-ounce cans or 14-oz plastic tubs.

-Mae Ploy curry paste is also a good brand but I think the Maesri has a bit more punch, probably due to the addition of some dried spices (coriander seeds, cumin, cardamom).
-Note that the Mae Ploy has shrimp paste, but the Maesri does not, making it more suitable for vegetarians.
+Mae Ploy curry paste is also a good brand but I think the Maesri.
+It is a good deal hotter than Maesri and I like them both although I think Maesri has a bit more punch and flavor, probably due to the addition of some dried spices (coriander seeds, cumin, cardamom).
+The heat of the Mae Ploy makes it more difficult to develop flavor without an overwhelming spice, without the additon of additional flavoring ingredients, but with practice, both brands make very good curries.
+Note that the Mae Ploy has shrimp paste, which gives it a richness, but the Maesri does not, making it more suitable for vegetarians.
 Available are red, green, yellow, Matsamam, and Panang pastes, in 14-oz or 35-oz sizes.

 Some other brands to look for are Pantai Norasingh, Nittaya, and Lobo.